Gang of Four (Indonesia): Fall of Suharto and decline

 The decline of gang influence was prompted by the 1997 Asian financial crisis which affected the businesses of the group except for Djuhar who still have businesses in China and Singapore.
 The decline was prompted due to amount of debt owed by the group to local and international creditors and weakening of rupiah which mark the end of the partnership between the four.
 As a result, the companies was forced to restructure in order to survive.
 Salim handed the Salim Group leadership to his son Anthoni and fled to Singapore after his private residence was looted during the May 1998 riot.
 Djuhar handed his leadership to his son Teddy and never returned to Indonesia.
 Dwi handed his business to his children, Agus Lasmono and Martina.
 The decline of the gang also saw Risjadson and Salim to shut down or hand over their companies to Indonesian Bank Restructuring Agency (IBRA).
 As a result, Salim lost Bank Central Asia to Djarum, Indocement to Heidelberg Materials, and Metropolitan Kentjana to Central Cipta Murdaya.
 While Bank Risjad Salim Internasional owned by Risjad was also taken over by IBRA and merged with 7 other banks to form Bank Danamon.
 Dwi also handed several of his assets to IBRA and handed his 21 Cineplex chain to his business partners Benny Suherman and Harris Lasmana.
 Both Salim and Dwi also lost their media wings with both Indosiar and SCTV acquired by Emtek partnered with Australian media mogul John Singleton after the crisis.

 After the end of the crisis, there were several reports that the relationship between Salim and Djuhar has been deteriorated with both Salim and Djuhar families has sued each other in 2002.
 However, Salim son-in-law Franciscus Welirang denied the rift between two.
 In 2004, IBRA has stated that Dwi, Risjad, and Salim has paid all their debt to Liquidity Aid of Bank Indonesia.
-Even though the gang has broke their business ties, the heir of the gang still hold shares in some of their companies such as Indocement which Salim Group still hold 13% of shares, Bank Central Asia with 0.69%, and Emtek with 9%.
+Even though the gang has broken their business ties, the heir of the gang still hold shares in some of their companies such as Indocement which Salim Group still hold 13% of shares, Bank Central Asia with 0.69%, and Emtek with 9%.

 As of 2018, all the original members of the Gang of Four had died with first being Sudwikatmono who died in Singapore on 2011.
 Both Ibrahim Risjad and Sudono Salim also died in Singapore in the same year, 2012.
 In 2018, the last surviving member of the gang Sutanto Djuhar died in his hometown in Fuqing, China.